-- Six NYC branch libraries will win an award and receive $20,000 each
+- Six NYC branch libraries win an award and receive $20,000 each

-- Five additional finalist libraries will receive $10,000 each
+- Five additional finalist libraries receive $10,000 each

-- All eleven finalists will be publicly honored at an award ceremony in Fall 2017
+- All eleven finalists are publicly honored at an award ceremony

-- At least one branch from each of New York City's three public library systems (Brooklyn Public Library, Queens Library, and New York Public Library) will receive a NYC Neighborhood Library Award
+- At least one branch from each of New York City's three public library systems (Brooklyn Public Library, Queens Library, and New York Public Library) receives a NYC Neighborhood Library Award

 - There is no quota for any borough/county

-- Library branches will be judged based on the quality of the nominations, NOT on the greatest number of votes
+- Library branches are judged based on the quality of the nominations, NOT on the greatest number of votes

-- Nominations will be vetted by a philanthropic review committee
+- Nominations are vetted by a philanthropic review committee

-- Five branch libraries will be selected by a panel of judges to receive a NYC Neighborhood Library Award
+- Five branch libraries are selected by a panel of judges to receive a NYC Neighborhood Library Award

-- The Heckscher Foundation for Children will select one additional branch library to receive $20,000 and the Heckscher Prize for Outstanding Service to Children and Youth
+- The Heckscher Foundation for Children selects one additional branch library to receive $20,000 and the Heckscher Prize for Outstanding Service to Children and Youth

 - Everyone is eligible to nominate a branch, including individuals, elected officials, library staff, and representatives of community groups and businesses